 If you have a hard disk, you should optimize and do “Defragmentation“.
 It is already built up in Windows.
 Just right click on your drive, click on Properties and go to Tools and select optimize.
 There you can select your drives and see how fragmented your drives are.
 You should optimize them regularly.
 Defragmentation is the maintenance of the computer file system.
 It is recommended for hard disk but it is not needed for SSD.

 5) Keep software, drivers, OS & BIOS updated

 Software is the soul of any electronic device.
 It is very important to always update your devices.
 Always update your software to the latest version possible.
 Do update Microsoft Windows operating system (OS) and drivers regularly.
 Use the latest drivers as far as possible.
 Always go to the company’s official site to download drivers.
 Mainly motherboard, chipset, and graphics card drivers are very important.

 New software mostly brings security patches, performance upgrades, and bug fixes.
 These things keep your system in a safe and healthy state.
-Also, update BIOS of your laptop and desktop motherboard.
+Also, update the BIOS of your laptop and desktop motherboard.
 They sometimes come with microcode update for patching vulnerabilities of processor and board.
-Sometimes we see that vendors and software making companies might push buggy software by mistake.
-These might cause problems, so always read news and wait a bit before jumping into the new one.
+Sometimes we see that vendors and software-making companies might push buggy software by mistake.
+These might cause problems, so always read the news and wait a bit before jumping into the new one.